sstaub/gma3/README.md

 # Examples
 There are some basic examples for for different board types using the Arduino IDE.

-## gma3
+- gma3_Arduino
+.ino file for Arduino boards like UNO or MEGA with an EthernetShield2
+- gma3_STM32
+.ino file for STM32-Nucleo boards with buildIn Ethernet using STM32duino
+- gma3_Teensy41
+.ino file for Teensy 4.1 board buildIn Ethernet
+- gma3_STM32_PIO
-Is a project folder for use with PlatformIO and includes the Example code as a starting point.
+Is a project folder for use with PlatformIO and includes the Example code for STM32-Nucleo-F767ZI as a starting point.

 # Helper functions